fheng/golang-intro/chapter-six.md

 [playground](https://play.golang.org/p/NlGYWoxtkj)

+Another option would be to start up more go routines that are also reading from the channel.
+Or you could start a goroutine in the worker every time it recieved some work.

 ## Select

 What if you want to recieve messages from more than one channel at a time?
 To do this we use the select statement.

-From the go welcom tour.
+From the go welcome tour.

 > The select statement lets a goroutine wait on multiple communication operations.
-A select blocks until one of <it></it>s cases can run, then it executes that case.
+A select blocks until one of its cases can run, then it executes that case.
 It chooses one at random if multiple are ready.

 ```go
 package main